 Section 12 – Serious credit infringements

 Section 12 of Schedule 2 contains provisions relating to serious credit infringements.
 A credit provider’s opinion that an individual has committed a serious credit infringement is credit information, and therefore may be retained within the credit reporting system.
-The Act defines three kinds of serious credit infringement, and the provisions in s 12 of Schedule 2 provide more information about what a credit provider needs to be able to show to substantiate each type of infringement before they can disclose an opinion that an infringement has been committed.
+The Act defines three kinds of serious credit infringement, and the provisions in section 12 of Schedule 2 provide more information about what a credit provider needs to be able to show to substantiate each type of infringement before they can disclose an opinion that an infringement has been committed.

 The first type of serious credit infringement is an act done by an individual that involves fraudulently obtaining, or attempting to obtain, consumer credit.
 Subsection 12(2) of Schedule 2 sets out the matters that a credit provider must be able to reasonably establish before it discloses opinions in relation to these types of infringements.
 In this instance, the credit provider must be able to establish that the individual made a false statement, arranged for someone else to make a material false statement, or knowingly allowed the credit provider to rely upon a material false statement or premise.
 The credit provider must also be able to show that the individual did so knowing the statement (or premise) was untrue, had the intent to deceive the credit provider and was aware that the statement (or premise) would be likely to materially affect the credit provider’s decision about whether to provide the credit sought.